danikiyasseh/SoQal/README.md

-# SoQal
+# SoCal

-SoQal is a method that allows a learner, in an active learning setting, to dynamically alter its dependence on an oracle for labels.
+SoCal is a method that allows a learner, in an active learning setting, to dynamically alter its dependence on an oracle for labels.

 This method is described in "SoCal: Selective Oracle Questioning for Consistency-based Active Learning of Cardiac Signals"